 "I know what it is I have to do but I don't want to break free from this.
 I don't feel like I have the strength too."
 I had high expectations of this anime and the reason being was that 1. it focused around the fashion industry, which is rare in itself for an anime to do and 2. the delivering of "coming to age" was delivered in a more mature way.
 "Parakiss" struck a cord with me.
 It wrenched a knife in my heart because it was very much relatable.
 It was very real in the sense of the feelings that some characters undertook.
 Just like the main character, I devoted myself to a man who was full of himself, selfish and greedy - always taking and never giving.
 I was living a one-sided relationship with a one-track mind kind of guy.
 The main character was also caught in a web full of careless whispers and toxic notions of a blind love.
 "I only had a vague understanding of what went on between a man and a woman in regards to love and when it came to sex, the only thought I had was..."
 Though the anime never mentions abuse or rape, the underlying tones of such topics exist within some of the main characters.
 Sex was used as a weapon at times and the harsh words spoken tugged on the passions and ambitions of both love, desires and dreams of the main character.
 Though she endured what she did, the sole purpose was to find her passion and to work hard to achieve it.
 Through hardships and struggles, she was able to do so and unlike the fairytale one may hope or thought this anime is to previously from watching it, she was able to do so with her strength and the help of friends she met along the way.
 Besides the romantic aspect this anime portrays, there was also the conflict of living up to one's own expectations, communicating and adhering to other character wishes, along with learning to make decisions on one's own and dealing with consequences for such actions if applicable.
 Animation Paradise Kiss seduces the audience with its glamorous depiction of the world of fashion and the sophisticated and exotic people who inhabit it.
 The animation can be quirky with an avant-garde animation style.
 The idea of mixing monochrome images of real Tokyo cityscapes with bright and colorful characters and fashionable clothes derives from the actual manga is just a splendor to witness.
 Subtle touches of the twirling flowers dancing across the screen as the anime progresses to the next scene was also eye-catching.
 Sound The opening song, "Lonely in Gorgeous", is incredibly catchy.
-It has an 80's dance feel to it with a mix of poppy vocals.
+It has an 80's dance feel to it with a mix of pop vocals and beats.
 With some J-pop, metal, punk flair and even industrial, the few songs enlisted in the anime are stellar.
 The ending song, staring Franz Ferdinand's "Do You Want to", works brilliantly in its shortened version form.
 It captures the group of main characters well as they dance on screen in chibi form.
 I wish there was just a little bit more music intertwined to compliment the anime and its story more.
 Characters The diversity and eccentric cast is riveting.
 Some characters consist of a cross-dresser, a bi-sexual, a punk-looking rocker with pin piercings and so forth.
 However, the cast is so beautifully handled and carefully scripted that they all become likable.
 They are trendy with some flamboyant aspects but these characters are not defined by their labels but by the personality and passion that guide their heart.
-Yukari is soft, naive and self-conscious woman who compliments George's self-centered, egotistical and womanizing ways well.
-Her lack of self esteem is crushing at times.
+Yukari is naive at times and a self-conscious woman who compliments George's self-centered, egotistical and womanizing ways well.
+The had a great deal of lack of self esteem is devastating.
 Her relationship with George is one she knows she should end but can’t bring herself to do it.
-Miwako and Arashi, the two main secondary characters, share an equally as troubled relationship due to misunderstood motives and unwarranted accusations.
+Miwako and Arashi, the two main secondary characters, also have troubling motives and accusations.
 The underlining of rape plays a factor with these two, though you can see they clearly have history with one another.
 I found the roles to be compelling and at times heart-wrenching, while other reviewers may find differently.
 I believe it is because of the past I have had and these characters remind me of such things.
 The last episode does a wonderful job summing everything up.
 It leaves the audience with a bittersweet taste in the mouth toward all the characters whom have watched grown along the way.
 Overall Paradise Kiss is quite a unique anime.
-It is not happy-go-lucky and can pull at the heartstrings at times.
+It is not happy-go-lucky anime and can pull at the heartstrings at times.
 Regardless, it is breathtaking - the look of the art style, the design of such fashions, along with the realistic approach to the relationships endured and the emotions attached is compelling all on its own.
 Secret Santa 2018

 There is no discussion yet for this series.